DimitrisToumpas/HapticsTreasureHuntVR/README.md

 ---

 # VR Haptics Puzzle Game (Made with Unity)
-Welcome to the repository for Cave Explorer, an immersive virtual reality (VR) puzzle game built with Unity for Oculus VR headsets, specifically the Meta 2.
+Welcome to the repository for "Eclipsed Heritage", an immersive virtual reality (VR) puzzle game built with Unity for Oculus VR headsets, specifically the Meta 2.

 ## Overview